-Facilitator: Roba Alsherbiny Email: robaa@columbia.ab.ca
+Facilitator: Jacqueline Goldman-Hida Email: jacquelineg@columbia.ab.ca

-Class Time: 5:30 pm - 9:30 pm (Tue./Thur.)
-Room: 4-159
+Class Time: 5:30 PM - 9:30 PM (Tue./Thur.)
+Room: 4-169

 Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.